kenzie-rylie/geo-guesser.code-/README.md

 templates / gg-landing.html - Video background for the home screen

 templates / gg-p5.html - Nav bar for each tab

+templates / base.html - Imported to set equal to jinja variables

 ### CSS Code Files